 About this guide

-The Table of Contents to your left is designed to help you get started and be productive contributing to Microsoft Docs.
+The table of contents to your left is designed to help you get started and be productive contributing to Microsoft Docs.
 The introductory articles provide a quick start for the tasks that are common to any contribution activity.
 Later articles are specific to different tasks, and you should focus on the section that describes the activity that interests you.
-Many of the topics can also serve as reference content, which you may want to save as a favorite/bookmark in your browser.
-Also note that there are several links to other sites, which will take you to pages that are off of the Docs.Microsoft.Com domain and outside of this guide.
+Many of the articles can also serve as reference content, which you might want to save as a favorite/bookmark in your browser.
+Also note that there are several links to other sites, which will take you to pages that are off the docs.microsoft.com domain and outside this guide.

 There are several ways to contribute to docs: